Get Involved

 • Unopened packages of diapers and wipes

-• New clothing sizes 7/8 and up
+• New clothing of all sizes

-• New shoes sizes 4 and up
+• New shoes of all sizes

-• Gift cards to Walmart or Target
+• Gift cards to Walmart, Kroger, or Tom Thumb

 • Gas cards